 Even the most compact Italian espresso machine will offer more quality materials, customizations, and advanced features than its non-Italian counterpart.
 Side-by-side, Italian espresso machines may cost more, but they make a better tasting shot of espresso and an easier user experience.
 While they may take longer to master, they’re a much better investment overall.

 The brewing process for an Italian espresso machine works in much the same way as any other espresso machine.
 While most Italian espresso machines have built-in water reservoirs, some can be hooked up directly to a water line rather than pulling stale water from a removable water tank.
 Next, they draw water into the appropriate boiler and heat it to just the right temperature.
 They generally also include a water filter to ensure consistency in water source and quality.
+Although, if you experience your coffee maker brewing weak coffee, there might be something else going on with your coffee maker.

 A pump creates at least 9 bars of pressure, but often more, which is then used to push the water through the compacted coffee grounds in the puck.
 This consistent pressure extracts more flavor and creates the best tasting espresso.